openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 value (which for most primitives is the additive identity).
 Reference types provide initialization safety guarantees against a certain category of data races; primitives allow tearing under race for larger-than-32-bit values.
-We could characterize the design principles behind these tradeoffs are "make objects safer, make primitives faster."
+We could characterize the design principles behind these tradeoffs as "make objects safer, make primitives faster."

 The following figure illustrates the current universe of Java's types.
 The